 I love your book Balanced Scorecards & Operation Dashboards with Excel.
 I have owned a lot of books that have come and gone, but yours has stuck around for the long haul.

 I have been so impressed by your book that it has fit into a business strategy under development.
 I create a tool to evaluate ambulatory care operations through an assessment of questions.
-The questions are massaged through a system I created to reveal quality challenges and gaps.
+The questions are messaged through a system I created to reveal quality challenges and gaps.
 The findings are perfect for the use of the Strategic Map, Tactical Action Plan and Balanced Score Card.

 I finished reading your book a few weeks ago.
 It was captivating reading – cover to cover.
 Almost like a gripping novel, it was very hard to put down.